 She believes that this relationship with the plants brings us into a state of natural balance and harmony with the Earth, Sky, and each other.
 She is also passionate about women’s medicine, and honors the grandmothers and witches who walked before us by holding Red Tents, studying womb wisdom, and writing and teaching about Blood Magick with The Oracle of SachaMama.
 She is especially grateful for the plant teachings of humility, authentic wildness, forgiveness, and living shamelessly.
 Peony, Kishwoof, and Red Cedar are her guides.
 See you in the forest!

-Elisa Finos has been communing with the plant world since her childhood in the forests of Massachusetts amongst lady slippers, skunk cabbage, and oaks.
-Born into a long line of Italian witches, nuns, and healers of all sorts, she carries on the legacy of exploring the mysteries of all realms through direct experience.
-Raised to find and forge her own medicine through exploration and expression, she was pulled to the powerful lands of the Pacific Northwest, where she found family in plant people.
-Here, she has reignited the deep connections she had with the wild nature beings in her youth while attending programs at The Elderberry School of Botanical Medicine in 2014 and 2015 and The School of Forest Medicine in 2016.
+Elisa Finos has been communing with the plant world since their childhood in the forests of Massachusetts amongst lady slippers, skunk cabbage, and oaks.
+Born into a long line of Italian witches, nuns, and healers of all sorts, they carriy on the legacy of exploring the mysteries of all realms through direct experience.
+Raised to find and forge their own medicine through exploration and expression, Elisa was pulled to the powerful lands of the Pacific Northwest, where they found family in plant people.
+Here, they have reignited the deep connections they had with the wild nature beings in their youth while attending programs at The Elderberry School of Botanical Medicine and The School of Forest Medicine.

 Elisa is steeped in investigating the sacred illuminations that humans and plants have brought to one another throughout history and sharing these findings through song, ritual, writing, and teaching.
-She delights in exploring language, symbol, archetype, and more, searching for the golden thread that unites multiple facets of understanding of the mysteries of nature.
-She believes that all beings have the ability and the right to align with the unique vibrations that move through them, in turn honoring all aspects of themselves and the forces of nature.
-With dirt in her hair and song on her breath Elisa hopes to inspire and hold space for others to find empowerment in forging their own divine place in this world.
+They delight in exploring language, symbol, archetype, and more, searching for the golden thread that unites multiple facets of understanding of the mysteries of nature.
+They believe that all beings have the ability and the right to align with the unique vibrations that move through them, in turn honoring all aspects of themselves and the forces of nature.
+With dirt in their hair and song on their breath Elisa hopes to inspire and hold space for others to find empowerment in forging their own divine place in this world.

 Sommer Fawn Mousel was present for the start of the school and played an important role in its development.
 She is a teacher, ceremonialist, music producer, performer, and sacred medicine song holder who currently resides in the magical land of waterfalls known as Cascadia.
 She began her initiation into the “curimba” or healing songs of Brazil in 2001 on the Big Island of Hawaii.
 She has lived in the Amazon Rainforest, where she volunteered with Grandmother Maria Alice and other elders at the Centro da Medicina da Floresta.
 Sommer has been director of music for the School of Forest Medicine, here in Oregon, where she worked with Scott Kloos and the native plants of this land and contributed many healing songs to our own local plant culture.
 She has been receiving and compiling her own healing songs since 2002 and has presented her work under the guise of “Orixananda: Bhakti do Brazil” at many gatherings and festivals including Beloved and Singing Alive.
 She has published a volume of her medicine songs entitled “O Caminho do Som Dourado” (The Way of the Golden Sound).
 We are always grateful when she can be present at Forest Medicine events.